zacherytcox/stelligent-u/04-vpcs/README.md

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_
 >We could add `userdata` to the EC2 instance (that instructs the instance to curl a website) and check it's console output logs.
 Alternatively, we could use the SSM service to "run" an a similar command from the instance and determine if it has Internet connectivity.
+AWS also has a "Reachability Analyzer" that can be used within the AWS console and provides feedback on possible issues.

 #### Lab 4.1.5: Security Group